MrColinHan/Haim-Lab-Projects/README.md

 Flu project:

 - Combine Fasta Files.
-- Assign Hydropathy Value.
+- Assign Hydropathy Value and also Remove rows with “X” or “?” in CSV format.
+- Remove rows with “X” or “?” in Fasta format.
 - Remove 8 Characters Before Dash.
-- Remove rows with “X” or “?” from fasta format files.